surya-bit/ML-Application/README.md

    3. The predictions in LSTM model for year 2022 followed a non linear trend , which I think shouldn't happen as the data in 2021 is linear.
 XGBoost predictions follows a        linear trend as the kernel is itself linear.
    4. I was able to get a very less RMSE Value(218030.78) for XGBoost regressor as compared to others.

-5. Renamed the brand_belongs_to_category to product_category as both conveyed the same information.
-6. Dropped the category_id from the categories.
-7. Performed an outer merge on all the three datasets and dropped the missing values.
+3. The main folder **Final** contains a client folder and **app.py** which is the server py file .

-8. In the server directory is the server.py file which does the following functionalities :
+4. In the **server directory** is the **app.py** file which does the following functionalities :
    1. Import all the necessary libraries needed.The installation libraries are given below.
    2. Initialize the flask application.
-   3. Load the BERT model and tokenizer.
+   3. Load the model we trained before (xgb_model.pkl).
-   4. Define a function compute_cosine_similarity to calculate cosine similarity between a query and a set of text embeddings.
-   5. Define the search functions .
-These functions filter the dataset based on the user's input for category, brand, or retailer, respectively.
-   6. Defines a function compute_similarity that takes a query and a list of texts as input.
-It tokenizes the query and texts, obtains BERT embeddings for them, and then calculates cosine similarity scores between the query and each text.
+   4. The create_features function takes the date as input and creates additional columns such as 'dayofweek','quarter' ,'month','dayofyear,'dayofmonth','weekofyear',             drawing critical insights from the data and adding more strength to it.
+   5. The value_for_month function takes user_input which is a month .
+This function uses the trained model to predict and return the receipt_count for that particular            month in year 2022.
+   6. The data_for_month function takes user_input which is a month .
+This function uses the trained model to predict and return the receipt_count for all the days in that        particular selected month in year 2022.
+   7. The data_for_year function just prints all the predicted receipt counts for year 2022.
-   7. Define a single POST route ('/') to handle incoming search requests.
+   8. Define a single POST route ('/') to handle incoming search requests.
 The search function is executed when a POST request is made to the root endpoint ('/').
-   8. Depending on the selected search option, it calls one of the three search functions ('search_by_category', 'search_by_brand', or 'search_by_retailer') to filter the dataset based on the user's input.
+   9. Depending on the selected search option,It applies all the three functions and returns the json object which will be used in the client side.
-   9. If relevant offers are found in the dataset, it calculates similarity scores between the user's input and the offers using the compute_similarity function.
-It then adds these scores to the DataFrame, sorts the offers by similarity score in descending order, and converts the relevant offers and their similarity scores to JSON.
    10. The application is run when the script is executed.